Last Updated on

-Participants are separated into groups of 4 and each group are given a handout (with a list of items to choose from, as per the list shown below) and a pen.
+Participants are separated into groups of 4 and each group is given a handout (with a list of items to choose from, as per the list shown below) and a pen.

 Purpose of the Game

-This is a classic game that has been used in various ways in the past and which stills
+This is a classic game that has been used in various ways in the past and which still